BTeeKay/BTeeKay/README.md

 I'm currently studying for a Professional Development Award in Software Development with [CodeClan](https://codeclan.com/)

 ## Current Project
-My current project is a group project on a 4 person team.
+Currently working on a group project on a 4 person team.
 [2vs Tournament](https://github.com/SkyeEli/2vs-Tournament) This is a Web App using a React.js front end and a Spring back end.
 The app will let a user to have a database of players and create tournaments around them.

 ## My Projects